cosmocode-source/EscapeRoom-Game/README.md

 # EscapeRoom-Game
 A text based adventure game for a first year mini c project.
+Before anyhing else please download all the file additional file before playing the game and keep it in same folder for emmersive experience . (the text and pdf files are not needed)
 # EscapeRoom-Game
 A text based adventure game for a first year mini c project.
 # Info on code details